INNISFIL WATER TREATMENT LOW LIFT BUILDING

 GENERAL PROGRAM:

-- Expansion of existing low lift facility
+- Expansion to existing low lift facility

 - Process tank